vechain/vechain-sdk-js/README.md

 ## Introduction

 🚀 Welcome to the **vechain SDK**, your passport to the dazzling universe of decentralized wonders on the vechain blockchain.
 Brace yourself for a coding adventure like no other!
 Whether you're a blockchain bard or a coding wizard, our SDK is your key to unlocking the mysteries of secure and seamless blockchain development.
-Join us in this epic journey, where lines of code transform into spells of innovation, and every commit propels you deeper into the enchanted realms of VechainThor.
+Join us in this epic journey, where lines of code transform into spells of innovation, and every commit propels you deeper into the enchanted realms of VeChainThor.
 Ready to embark on a coding odyssey?
 Let the vechain SDK be your guide! 🌌🔮

 ## Repository Structure